MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRMVMDiagnosticsExtension.md

 # Set-AzureRmVMDiagnosticsExtension

 ## SYNOPSIS
-Configures the azure_2 diagnostics extension on a virtual machine.
+Configures the Azure diagnostics extension on a virtual machine.

 ## SYNTAX